MicrosoftDocs/power-automate-docs/articles/ip-address-configuration.md

 You should also consult the [Limits and Configuration](limits-and-config.md) article for a supplemental listing for known IP addresses that Power Automate uses.

 > [!NOTE]
-> Starting May 2022, Azure Logic Apps began to enable availability zones in select regions for new Consumption logic apps.
-To support this capability, new IP addresses have been published for the Azure Logic Apps service and managed connectors.
-If you're restricting inbound or outbound IP addresses on your network (for example, through a firewall), to ensure flows continue to work after this date, update your network configuration to allow both the [IP addresses for Azure Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-ip-configuration) and the [IP addresses for managed connectors](/connectors/common/outbound-ip-addresses) in the supported regions.
+> If you're restricting inbound or outbound IP addresses on your network (for example, through a firewall), to ensure flows continue to work, update your network configuration to allow both the [IP addresses for Azure Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-ip-configuration) and the [IP addresses for managed connectors](/connectors/common/outbound-ip-addresses) in the supported regions.
 To learn more, go to [Azure Logic Apps - Set up zone redundancy with availability zones](/azure/logic-apps/set-up-zone-redundancy-availability-zones).

 ## Logic Apps